Memset/sftpcloudfs/README.md

     -b BIND_ADDRESS, --bind-address=BIND_ADDRESS
                           Address to bind (default: 127.0.0.1)
+    -p PORT, --port=PORT  Port to bind (default: 8022) --server-ident=SERVER_IDENT
+                          Server ident to use when sending the SSH banner to the client (default: sftpcloudfs_VER)
-    -p PORT, --port=PORT  Port to bind (default: 8022) --memcache=MEMCACHE   Memcache server(s) to be used for cache (ip:port) -l LOG_FILE, --log-file=LOG_FILE
+    --memcache=MEMCACHE   Memcache server(s) to be used for cache (ip:port)
+    -l LOG_FILE, --log-file=LOG_FILE
                           Log into provided file